-It’s no secret that daycare hooligans love creating art!
-Of course, they enjoy regular, everyday art like painting and colouring with markers, crayons and chalk, but we always have he most fun when we’re doing a cool art project, exploring unusual substances (shaving cream, melted wax, food colouring) and using creative techniques (resist art, print making, smoosh painting) to make or art.
+It’s no secret that the toddlers and preschoolers in my daycare love creating art!
+Of course, they enjoy regular, everyday art like painting, and colouring with markers, crayons and chalk, but we always have the most fun when we’re doing a cool art project, exploring unusual substances (shaving cream, melted wax, food colouring), and using creative techniques (resist art, print making, smoosh painting) to make our art.

 Today, I’m sharing over 25 of my favourite easy art techniques for kids!
 I think you and your kids will love them all.
 Each of these art processes is inexpensive, super-cool, and they can all be done using things you have in your kitchen cupboards or around your home!

 This round-up of creative art processes will have your kids exploring and experimenting with all kinds of different materials, substances and tools!

 From resist art to sensory art, from smooshing and scraping to dripping and ripping, in this collection you’ll find lots of different ways for your little ones to get artistic and express their creativity.